 If your business is doing well, you may want to increase your available funds to invest in new business assets or even a new venture.
-Rather than simply approaching existing lenders, it may be possible to refinance with another supplier.
-They may be able to help you pay off your existing commitment, and provide additional funds, leaving you with the additional funds you need, and a single monthly repayment.
+Rather than simply approaching existing lenders, it may be possible to refinance with another lender.
+They may be able to help you pay off your existing commitment and provide additional funds, leaving you with the additional funds you need and a single monthly repayment.

 Change your loan type